wbcomdesigns/buddypress-activity-share-pro/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Free WordPress plugin to allow anyone easily share BuddyPress Activites on major social media (Facebook, Twitter, Linkedin ).
+Free WordPress plugin allows anyone to easily share BuddyPress Activities on major social media (Facebook, Twitter, Linkedin ).

 == Description ==

-BuddyPress Activity Social Share allows users to share activities to their social networking profiles.
+BuddyPress Activity Social Share allows users to share activities on their social networking profiles.

-A perfect plugin to make your user activities on your website social-share-friendly, and increase your members social reach dramatically!
+A perfect plugin to make your user activities on your website social-share-friendly and dramatically increase your members' social reach!

 [Live demo >](https://bb-free.buddyxtheme.com/)
 [Additional Details >](https://wbcomdesigns.com/downloads/buddypress-activity-social-share/)

-**If you like the plugin functionality, please, leave a review to help the plugin grow!**
+**If you like the plugin functionality, please leave a review to help the plugin grow!**

 === THEME - WORDPRESS THEME WITH OUTSTANDING BUDDYPRESS SUPPORT ===
-* [FREE BuddyPress Theme: BuddyX](https://wordpress.org/themes/buddyx/) - Offers unique layouts with clean code and easy-to-customize options giving you a whole new way to visualize BuddyPress.
+* [FREE BuddyPress Theme: BuddyX](https://wordpress.org/themes/buddyx/) - Offers unique layouts with clean code and easy-to-customize options, giving you a whole new way to visualize BuddyPress.

 == Installation ==